Why MFA?

 2. You’ll be walked through downloading the Microsoft Authenticator app.

-• Tip: After downloading the app, open it, but then immediately return to your browser (trying to sign in from inside the app gets confusing).
+• Tip: After downloading the app, open it, but immediately return to your browser (trying to sign in from inside the app gets confusing).

 Additional Notes